Council is Excited to Invite You to This Year’s Reflections Art Reception!

 We would like to say thank you to all of the local leaders from across the district, as well as community and school partners for taking the time to join us!

 After reviewing and approving the meeting minutes from our September General Membership meeting, Council Treasurer Serena Xu presented the October 2022 financial report for review, as well as requesting volunteers for the Mid-Year Financial Review Committee.
+Please email Serena Xu if interested in serving on the committee.

 Next on the agenda, Communications VP Jenn Snyder proposed changes to our social media policy by adding Instagram, as well as removing our inactive YouTube account, which were then approved by vote.